UAE Fact sheet

 Sheikh Khalifa highway - it links Dubai and Fujairah.

-According to the World Shipping Council, two of the world’s top 50 container ports are in the UAE.
+According to the World Shipping Council, one of the world's top 50 container ports is in the UAE.

-The UAE has 15 seaports.
+The UAE has several seaports.
 Some of the major ports are: